lumumbapl/page-categorizer/readme.txt

 1. Unzip the archive and upload the entire folder to the /wp-content/plugins/ directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Now Visit the Page editing Screes
+3. Now Visit the Page editing Screen
 4. You can now add Categories to Pages just like you do it in Posts
 5. Enjoy.
 Eat Drink and be Merry !!